Didier CHRISTOPHE / Research & higher education

 He led from 2002 till 2006 a doctorate research in history, theory and practice of Arts, at Bordeaux Montaigne University.
 He obtained the doctoral degree with highest honor and praise.

-human sciences (sociocultural anthropology, rural sociology,
+social sciences (sociocultural anthropology, rural sociology,

 From 2008 to 2016, he teached at Blaise Pascal Clermont-Ferrand University (VetAgro-Sup's Bachelor of engineering "organic agriculture consulting and